lisiyuan656/Gesture-Recognizer/README.md

 Recognizes certain gestures made by a person's hands.
 Which gestures has not yet been decided.

 ## Authors
-Reid Fu
-Jiyuan Li
-Siyuan Li
+Reid Fu, Jiyuan Li, Siyuan Li

 ## Task Assignments
 Project will consist of 3 main parts: preprocessing, feature extraction, and classification.